 (This is part two of a series on adoption.
-Read part one here.)
+Read part one here and part three here.)

 Growing up, adoption and foster care were foreign concepts to me.
 They were not common practices in the Muslim community and were not spoken about openly.
 Alhamdulillah, things are changing; now there are seminars, events, and lectures held for the Muslim community on the topic of adoption.